rohanthavarajah/homepage/README.md

 ### Thesis: Crowdsourcing with Evolving Annotators.

-A Bayesian model to combine votes from multiple annotators with varying skill, simultaneously inferring object labels, credibility paths and task difficulty.
+A Bayesian model for combining the votes of annotators of time-variant skill to improve label quality.

 ![Thesis](/assets/img/thesis_noborder_grayscale2.png)